valevalerio/LORE_sa/README.md

 ## Documentation

-The documentation is provides by Sphinx and the user have to build it before.
+The documentation is provides by Sphinx and the user have to build it to deploy it.

 ```bash